Publius Attius Varus: The battle for Africa

 Caesar sent Curio to Africa to take it away from the Pompeians.
 Curio was given command as a reward for his political support, but he had only limited military experience, and none at high command.
 He commanded legions that were initially recruited by the Pompeians but had switched allegiance at the surrender at Corfinium.

 Curio successfully landed his forces near Utica, surprising Varus' army.
 One of Varus' officers, Sextus Quinctilius Varus, who had been at Corfinium, appealed to Curio's legions to desert and return to their original loyalty.
 The troops refused and, after a success in a cavalry skirmish, Curio led them in a bold, uphill attack which swiftly routed Varus's army.
 Encouraged by this success, Curio acted on what proved to be faulty intelligence, and attacked what he believed to be a detachment of Juba's army.
 In fact, the bulk of the king's forces were there and, after an initial success, Curio's forces were ambushed and virtually annihilated.
 Curio was surrounded with the remnants of his troops on a hilltop and died in the fighting.
 Only a small fraction of his army, including the historian Asinius Pollio and the later consul Gaius Caninius Rebilus, escaped to Sicily.

 Aftermath

 After the Battle of Pharsalus, the remaining Pompeians, including Cato, fled to Africa to continue the struggle.
 At Cato's insistence, Varus resigned the supreme command to the consular Metellus Scipio.
 The official rank of Varus from 48 BC was legatus pro praetore, as attested by inscriptional evidence.

 In 46 BC, Varus was one of the commanders of the Pompeian fleet.
 After the defeat at the Battle of Thapsus, Varus fled to Hispania (Spain).
-There he was defeated off Carteia in a naval battle by Gaius Didius, who commanded Caesar's fleet, and forced to join the army on shore.
+There he was defeated at Carteia in a naval battle by Gaius Didius, who commanded Caesar's fleet, and forced to join the army on shore.
 He fell at the Battle of Munda.
 His head, together with that of Titus Labienus, was presented to Caesar.